© Elisabeth Codoux

 Her idea was to build a series of ‘musical robots’ that are remote-controllable so that an audience could interact with them within a live-performance setting.

-Elisabeth asked me to help her realize this idea.
-She designed and build the hardware part of the robots and their remote controls, while I designed the circuitry, programmed the microcontrollers and advised her in the planning of the hardware.
+Elisabeth asked me to help her implement this idea.
+She designed and built the hardware part of the robots and their remote controls according to my advise, while I designed and built the circuits and software for the microcontrollers.

 We ended up building six robots that were equipped with LEDs, aswell as stepper- and vibrationmotors.
-For each robot we build one remote control that controlled the LED color, LED “candlelight flicker” (pseudo-random brightness modulation) and also the each of the motors speed.
+For each robot we build one remote control that controlled the LED color, LED “candlelight flicker” (pseudo-random brightness modulation), aswell as each of the motors speed.

 Dennis Scheiba kindly helped us create a custom network protocol for transmitting the remote controls’ data and reviewed my code.